Introduction to penetration test :

 Penetration test:- This test is basically done to see the attacker/hacker can exploit the vulnerabilities or not.
 If the exploit is possible then those vulnerabilities are documented.

 Penetration Testing Process:

-Penetration testing process includes five phases:
+The penetration testing process includes five phases:

-In this phase different scanning tools are used to determine the response of the system towards an attack.
+In this phase, different scanning tools are used to determine the response of the system towards an attack.
 Vulnerabilities of the system are also checked.

 - Gaining Access: